V-Varga/TrichoCompare/README.md

 The website can be found here: https://www.docker.com/

 An executable file to install the desktop app can be found here: https://www.docker.com/products/docker-desktop/

+This program was installed on a local Windows computer and utilized via Ubuntu.

 #### Singularity